realworldocaml/book/en/functors.md

 out explicitly, rather than being a reference to the named signature `X_int`.

-We can now use `Increment` to define new modules.
+We can use `Increment` to define new modules.

 ```frag
 ((typ ocamltop)(name functors/main.topscript)(part 3))